Dragon Colors

 Green Dragon

-In many traditions, green has had important implications with fertility and superhuman powers of rebirth.3 For its connection with plant life, green has strong associations with growth and awakenings2 as well as abundance.1 As green is prominent in the springtime, the color came to symbolize hope in immortality, of things beyond the cyclical seasons.4 Green also represents the negative aspects of newness, such as naivety, immaturity, inexperience or even unripe foods.1
+In many traditions, green has had important implications with fertility and rebirth.
+[3] For its connection with plant life, green has strong associations with growth, awakenings, [2] and abundance.
+[1] Prominent in the springtime, green symbolizes hope in immortality, of things beyond the cyclical seasons.
+[4] Green envelops the negative aspects of newness, such as naivety, immaturity, and inexperience, even unripe foods.
+[1]

-The Ancient Egyptians feared cats with green eyes, possibly because of the color's relationship with superhuman powers.3
+Ancient Egyptians feared cats with green eyes because of the color's relationship with superhuman power.
+[3]

-In the Islamic tradition, green is considered the most important color, for Mohammed's green cloak symbolized paradise and spiritual refreshment.3 Green symbolizes perfect faith.6 That is why, in India, the color green is associated with Islam specifically.6
+In the Islamic tradition, green is the most important color.
+Mohammed's green cloak symbolized paradise and spiritual refreshment, [3] and green symbolizes perfect faith.
+[6] That is why, in India, the color green is associated with Islam specifically.
+[6]

-For the Irish, green has been associated with the entire country, and also with specifically Catholic Irish traditions.6
+For the Irish, green has been associated with the nation; it can be specific to Catholic Irish traditions.
+[6]

-In Japan, green is a symbol of life6 and the spring.2 In China, green also represents the spring.2 One of the Chinese Animals of the Four Directions is the Green Dragon, which represents the power of the East,7 whose element is wood.8 In other parts of the East, green symbolizes health, peace, and eternity.6 In the West, green represents the spring and money.6
+In Japan, green is a symbol of life [6] and the spring.
+[2] In China, green represents the spring.
+[2] One of the Chinese Animals of the Four Directions is the Green Dragon, representing the power of the East, [7] whose element is wood.
+[8] In other parts of the East, green symbolizes health, peace, and eternity.
+[6] In Western Europe, green represents the spring and money.
+[6]

-Feng Shui uses green for its nurturing, balancing, and healing energies, as well as for it growing energy.
-Green is associated with the element wood and is a part of the passive Yin aspect.6
+Feng Shui utilizes green for its nurturing, balancing, healing, and growing energies.
+Green is associated with the element wood and is a part of the passive Yin aspect.
+[6]

-Green has been used in modern psychology for both mental and physical relaxation.6 Green has also been proven to help with anxiety and depression.6 In Jungian psychology, green symbolizes the function of sensation of immediate, tangible items and objects.5
+Modern psychology utilizes green for mental and physical relaxation.
+[6] Green is proven to help with anxiety and depression.
+[6] In Jungian psychology, green symbolizes the sensation of immediate, tangible objects.
+[5]

 Green Dragons

-Across the world, green has been associated with the earth and its vegetation.
-Because many reptiles and amphibians have green pigmentation, notably the larger animals like crocodiles, komodo dragons, and alligators, many dragons in various traditions are green.
+Across the world, green is associated with the earth and its vegetation.
+Many reptiles and amphibians have green pigmentation (notably the crocodiles, komodo dragons, and alligators).
+As a natural color, many dragons across the world are green.

 The association with green with nature draws a symbolic link between a green dragon and the mother goddess, a symbol of life, death, and rebirth.